mellen-code/mvc-auth-quotations/README.md

 # Quotes Board <a href="https://quotationsboard.cyclic.app/" target="_blank">Visit Here</a>

 Create a list of your favorite quotes!
 Users can login, view their board of quotes and add, upvote and delete quotes of their choosing.
+Quotes are displayed in descending order of number of upvotes.
 Full-stack app built with Node.js, Express.js, Passport, MongoDB, JavaScript, EJS and Bootstrap.
 Utilized MVC Architecture to organize file structure.

 ---